juliand665/SAE-Project2/README.md

 # To Do

-- Fix argument overlap detection, use expression of Polka instead of intervals (way too imprecise, see Test_ArgOverlap)
+- Improve argument overlap detection, if possible
-- Fix crash for certain programs as inputs (see Test_CrashJRE)
+- Use more abstract methods of PAG rather than the recursive stuff we're using right now for getCurrentConstraints
-- Fix issue with equality in while statement (see Test_WhileAndBreak)
+- Fix issue with equality in while statement (see Test_WhileAndBreak) (not sure if this is still a problem)
-- (Handle multiple robots (almost done))